Skip to Content

 • 2 teaspoon of black pepper

-• 1 teaspoon of roasted curry powder(substitute with regular curry powder)
+• 1 teaspoon of Jaffna curry powder(substitute with roasted curry poowder or regular curry powder)

 Instructions

-5. Cook over low-medium until the onions turn soft and you have broken the tomato pieces.
+7. Add the onions and tomatoes, cook over low-medium heat until the onions turn soft and you have broken down the tomato pieces.
 3-5 minutes.

-8. Cook over medium fire for 2-3 minutes until combined well.
+12. Cook over medium fire for 2-3 minutes until well combined.

-11. Avoid breaking the tuna chunks too much. you want the tuna pieces to be broken down into smaller pieces but not be mashed into a spread-like consistency.
+16. You want the tuna pieces to be broken down into smaller pieces but not mashed into a spread-like consistency.

 Nutrition Information: